jochu/swank-clojure/README.md

 [Swank-clojure](http://github.com/technomancy/swank-clojure) is an
 adapter that lets you use SLIME (the Superior Lisp Interaction Mode for Emacs) with Clojure.
-It's designed to work with GNU Emacs 22 and higher.
-It may work with forks like XEmacs or Aquamacs, but those are unsupported.
+It's designed to work with GNU Emacs 23 and higher.
+It may work with forks like XEmacs/Aquamacs or earlier versions of Emacs, but those are not as well supported.

 ## Usage